Religion in Angola: Christianity

-Estimates of the number of Roman Catholics in Angola varied.
-One source claimed that about 55 percent of the population in 1985 was Roman Catholic; another put the proportion in 1987 at 68 percent.
-Most Roman Catholics lived in western Angola, not only because that part of the country was the most densely populated but also because Portuguese penetration into the far interior was comparatively recent and Roman Catholic missionaries tended to follow the flag.
-The most heavily Roman Catholic area before independence was Cabinda Province, where most of the people were Bakongo.
-Bakongo in Angola proper were not quite so heavily Roman Catholic, and Protestantism was very influential there.
-There was a substantial proportion of Roman Catholics among the Mbundu in Luanda and Cuanza Norte provinces.
+Estimates of the number of Catholics in Angola varied.
+One source claimed that about 55 percent of the population in 1985 was Catholic; another put the proportion in 1987 at 68 percent.
+Most Catholics lived in western Angola, not only because that part of the country was the most densely populated but also because Portuguese penetration into the far interior was comparatively recent and Catholic missionaries tended to follow the flag.
+The most heavily Catholic area before independence was Cabinda Province, where most of the people were Bakongo.
+Bakongo in Angola proper were not quite so heavily Catholic, and Protestantism was very influential there.
+There was a substantial proportion of Catholics among the Mbundu in Luanda and Cuanza Norte provinces.
 Less heavily Catholic were the Ovimbundu-populated provinces of Benguela and Huambo, although the city of Huambo had been estimated to be two-thirds Catholic.
-In the southern and eastern districts, the proportion of Roman Catholics dropped considerably.
+In the southern and eastern districts, the proportion of Catholics dropped considerably.

 The proportion of Protestants in the Angolan population was estimated at 10 percent to 20 percent in the late 1980s.
 The majority of them presumably were Africans, although some mestiços may have been affiliated with one or another Protestant church.

 The government recognized eleven Protestant denominations: the Assembly of God, the Baptist Convention of Angola, the Baptist Evangelical Church of Angola, the Evangelical Congregational Church of Angola, the Evangelical Church of Angola, the Evangelical Church of South-West Angola, the Our Lord Jesus Christ Church in the World (Kimbanguist), the Reformed Evangelical Church in Angola, the Seventh-day Adventist Church of Angola, the Union of Evangelical Churches of Angola, and the United Methodist Church of Angola.

 In the late 1980s, statistics on Christian preferences among ethnic groups were unavailable, but proportions calculated from the 1960 census probably had not changed significantly.
 According to the 1960 census, about 21 percent of the Ovimbundu were Protestants, but later estimates suggest a smaller percentage.
 The sole Protestant group active among the Mbundu was the Methodist Mission, largely sponsored by the Methodist Episcopal Church of the United States.
 Portuguese data for 1960 indicated that only 8 percent of the Mbundu considered themselves Protestants, but Protestant missions had considerable success among the Dembos.
 As many as 35 percent of the Bakongo were considered Protestants by the official religious census of 1960, with Baptists being the most numerous.